ISR Business finance and investment studies

 To begin with, the political-legal environment affects industrial-economic growth and performance overall.

 In general, taxation affects the capacities of individuals and firms to set up in business in the first place, to finance the running of firms, and to expand businesses on the basis of own or borrowed financial resources.
 It affects overall flows of capital to industry and commerce as well as the particular financing decisions of individual investors and companies, and economic activities generally.
-High levels of business taxation tend to hamper the building-up of internal financial investment resources by firms – and reduce the real net returns from industrial-commercial borrowing and investment.
+High levels of business taxation hamper the building-up of internal financial investment resources by firms – and reduce the real net returns from industrial-commercial borrowing and investment.

 The tax system may also be biased in favour of debt finance and against equity – by (e.g.) treating interest payments as allowable expenses but not dividend payments.
 Some corporation tax regimes tax company profits and distributions separately with no interconnection.
 Others give shareholders credit for tax paid at the corporate level.
 The former kind of tax system will favour debt (bank loans, corporate bonds) over equity as a source of business finance.